gbgabiola/100DaysOfCode/r1-log.md

 **Today's Progress**: I lost track of my progress because of unmotivation and procastination, but as a developer sometimes that's normal and needs to overcome it.
 I didn't stop learning while fixing my laptop, I still read some articles about best practices as a developer.
 Another start of the month and I'll continue my progress without fail.

+## Day 66: October 01, Monday
+**Today's Progress**: Started Introduction to javaScript on a online bootcamp.
+Set up my coding environment and integrated my github to the platform.
+Tackled the basic of the language.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: